JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion5.md

 Version 5.0.0 of the AuthPermissions.AspNetCore library (shortened to **AuthP** from now on) contains various new features (LINK TO roadmap), but this document covers **BREAKING CHANGES** in version 5.0.0, which are in _sharding_ multi-tenant applications.
 I purposely cause compile errors so that the breaking changes are obvious to you.

-_NOTE: The fill list of changes !!!
-Links to article and documentation ._

 ## TABLE OF CONTENT

 1. The `IAccessDatabaseInformation` interface has changed and will cause an compile error.